 The club not only helped me become a more confident person, it also trained me to become more disciplined in and out of the club.
 I train strictly without slacking off and it’s the same way with study and my daily life.
 The most important skill I learnt, however, is problem solving skills under pressure.
 I learnt to keep a cool and composed mind when getting kicked in sparring and try to control the pace to turn the tables around.

+Hi David:

+Great story!

+I understand you want to show the reader that you have cultivated confidence and discipline in your life through taekwondo, which is captured in your story.
+In addition, I would consider going further to show how you applied what you learned in taekwondo outside of the club.

+I suggest structuring your essay as follows:

+Introduction – how you were timid and started taekwondo with apprehension

+Being inspired and encouraged by your instructor and practices

+What you learned through taekwondo – confidence and discipline

+How you’ve applied confidence and discipline in your daily life/study and where this strength can possibly take you in the future (university and beyond)

+From the above, you can show the reader that you have a strong character trait from a martial arts practice that makes you a well-rounded person in all aspects who knows where they can go in life.

+All the best!